eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

 ..
     TODO: Add reference to creation mode section (xml/ref).

-:file_path: Relative path to the references file.
+:file_path: Relative path to the file containing the DDS entities description in XML format, tagged accordingly to be referenced by the API.

 ------